 - Nursing assistants

-You can take legal action against both the specific negligent healthcare provider and the nursing home that employed them, as both parties could be potentially liable under Louisiana’s vicarious liability statute, CC §2320.
+You can take legal action against the negligent healthcare provider and the nursing home that employed them, as both parties could be potentially liable under Louisiana’s vicarious liability statute, CC §2320.

 The Statutes of Limitations in Nursing Home Abuse Cases in Louisiana

-You must act quickly once you realize someone in a nursing home is abusing your loved one because we only have one year following the abuse to file a lawsuit, according to CC §3492.
-If your loved one passed away due to abuse in their nursing home, we also have one year from their death to file a lawsuit against the facility under CC §2315.2.
+You must act quickly once you realize someone in a nursing home is abusing your loved one because you typically only have one year following the abuse to file a lawsuit, according to CC §3492.
+If your loved one passed away due to abuse in their nursing home, you generally have one year from their death to file a wrongful death lawsuit against the facility under CC §2315.2.

 Nursing home abuse and neglect can occur in many ways.
-Some of the most common forms of abuse and neglect in a nursing home setting include:
+Some of the most common forms of abuse in a nursing home setting include:

 - Failing to supervise a patient